Our Future Path! A plan for a better world!

 For real economic improvement, we must reduce our overpopulation and wisely use our natural resources.
 We must reduce urban sprawl, protect our environment and use more renewable energy sources.
 Not only will this mean more per person, but more for the plants and animals with whom we share this planet.

 In addition, we must alter our thinking in terms of wealth and work.
 We do not need to spread our wealth.
-We must think in terms of spreading our work.
+We must think in terms of spreading our work and allowing all of us to earn a living wage.

 Labor is a renewable resource, and productive work can create wealth.
-When people are unemployed, their labor is wasted and the rest of us must work harder to support those who are not working.
+When we are unemployed, our labor is wasted and the rest of us must work harder to support those of us who are not working.
 When our communities have the right balance of local businesses and the right balance of business and labor laws, we can have virtually full employment, we can make our economies resistant to world economic downturns, and we can give ourselves and all our fellow citizens the chance to prosper.

 Economic Content

-In the following subsections, I will try to expand on what I believe has gone wrong with our economy and how we can fix things.
+In the following sections, I will explain our various economic systems and I will expand on what I believe has gone wrong with our economy and how we can fix things.

 Next Section